-I’ve mentioned my giraffe in a previous post, but I skipped over the directions because this was an experiment for me.
-This is the largest paper mache sculpture I’ve ever done, and part of the process wasn’t very pretty.
+I made this giraffe ten years ago, before I made my life-sized baby elephant.
+At the time, this was the largest paper mache sculpture I’d ever made, and part of the process wasn’t very pretty.
 In fact, I stopped taking pictures before the project was complete.

 Making the Neck